sameerlal/cp-template/README.md

 ## Summary
 The files px.cpp for x=1,2,3.. corresponds to each problem file.
 The Makefile supports compiling each problem separately.
 Feel free to rename p1.cpp to pa.cpp, but I'm already use to the numbered version so I won't change it.
 Then running `make t` will run `./a.out` so you can test against custom input.
 Don't forget to run `make clean` before (or after) each competition to reset the workspace.
 ## Cleaning Workspace

 Clean the workspace before a competition by running:

     make clean
 This will remove unnecessary files and reset all problem files to the template.
 It removes VS code bindings, swp files, and the README.

+## Startup
+To clean the workspace and open VS code, run
+    make startup

 ## In Competition
 ### Compile and Test Separately